 During this summer season, guests can experience a personal encounter with the Long Island Game Farm’s very own camels.
 During this encounter, guests can feed the camels a healthy snack and take photos with them.
 The Animal Education staff will be there to answer any questions and to share interesting facts about these “ships of the desert.”

-*Please note: As our Summertime animals do not arrive until the weather gets warmer, our Giraffe Encounter is only available starting in Mid-May.
+*Please note: As our Summertime animals do not arrive until the weather gets warmer, our Camel Encounter is only available starting in Mid-May.
 To find out whether the camels are at LIGF, please check our daily schedule here prior to visiting.